ezeltinger/pic-template/README.md

 These tools can all be found on [BisonAcademy](http://www.bisonacademy.com/ECE376/Resources.htm)

+## Getting Started

+1. Clone this repo
+2. Open MPLABX IDE
+3. Select File->Open Project (Ctrl + Shift + O)
+4. Select the folder where the repo is cloned
+5. Clean/Build the project

 ## Documentation

 Doxygen style comments are used to create documentation for the helper functions in `lib/`.
 To generate html docs, [install Doxygen](https://www.doxygen.nl/download.html) (and add the Doxygen bin directory to the PATH) and run `doxygen` in the terminal to generate docs in `docs/`.